Clinical products

 Formulation

-Phosphate buffered saline (PBS) solution with 15 mM sodium azide
+Phosphate buffered saline (PBS), pH 7.4, 15 mM sodium azide

 Storage and handling